lruepke/HTF_lecture/Summer2024/source/general-info/installation.rst

 Working with jupyter notebooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will do most excercises using jupyter notebooks.
-A good workflow is to start jupyter notebook in the conda base environment and then chose the the python kernel (the virtual environment) inside the notebook.
+We will do most exercises using jupyter notebooks.
+A good workflow is to start jupyter lab in the conda base environment and then chose the the python kernel (the virtual environment) inside the notebook.

 .. code-block:: bash

     cd "your working directory"
     conda activate base
-    jupyter notebook
+    jupyter lab

 Now create a new notebook and choose *py3_fem_class* as your kernel.
 Check that you can import e.g. pandas.